mndar/rbf/README.md

 **Note:**
 - You need to be root to use RootFS Build Factory
-- One of the initial checks rbf.py makes is if you have the required programs to generate images. 'expect' is now required to set the root password.
-Install it using
+- One of the initial checks rbf.py makes is if you have the required programs to generate images.

-        yum install expect

 - If you want to use rbfdialog.py, 'dialog' is required as a dependency of python2-pythondialog (gsoc2015 repo).
 Install it using

         yum install dialog